ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

     - `let m = Rc::new(vec![1,2])` -> `m.len()` is same as `(*m).len()`, `m` gets deref'd b/c dot(`.`) operator derefs it's receiver
 - why aren't multiple mutable references allowed in a single threaded context
     - https://manishearth.github.io/blog/2015/05/17/the-problem-with-shared-mutability/
+        - example 1 - 2nd mut ref to insides of variants' insides could be invalid when 1st mut ref of enum changes base variant
+        - example 2- iterator can be invalid
+            - `let buf = vec![1,2,3,4]; for i in &buf { buf.push(i); }` - loops forever
     - https://www.reddit.com/r/rust/comments/95ky6u/why_arent_multiple_mutable_references_allowed_in/
 - `Box<T>` - pointer to heap allocated data, single ownership and can mutate contents
     - implements `DeRef` and `DeRefMut` so can be used as reference, mutable too